pixselve-school/SR-projet/docs/reports/cody-adam.md

 - **The fixed update**: This is the update that will update the game at a fixed rate.
 This is where we do heavy calculations, in our case we send the inputs of the players to the server.
 - **The update**: This is the update that will update the game at the frame rate.
 This is where we render the game on the screen.

-For the source see : [packages/client/src/lib/TimeManager.ts](../../packages/client/src/lib/TimeManager.ts)
+For the source, see : [packages/client/src/lib/TimeManager.ts](../../packages/client/src/lib/TimeManager.ts)

-Using this I can easily calculate the FPS (frame per second) and TPS (tick per second) of the game.
+Using this, I can easily calculate the FPS (frame per second) and TPS (tick per second) of the game.

 ## Client side interpolation

-Because we splitted the update from the fixed update we can get a high frame rate on the client side.
+Because we split the update from the fixed update, we can get a high frame rate on the client side.

 The problem is that it's the server that sends the updates position of the players.
 That means that even with a high frame rate, the player will still see the other players moving in a choppy way.

-To counter that we can use interpolation to smooth the position of objects when they move.
+To counter that, we can use interpolation to smooth the position of objects when they move.

 > From https://domwillia.ms/devlog1/
 >